TM Investors Have Opportunity To Lead Toyota Motor Corporation Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

-LOS ANGELES, Aug.
-20, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Toyota Motor Corporation ("Toyota" or the "Company") (NYSE: TM ).
+BENSALEM, Pa., Aug.
+22, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Toyota Motor Corporation ("Toyota" or the "Company") (NYSE: TM ).

 Class Period: June 23, 2022 – June 2, 2024